FruitieX/homelab/README.md

     Verify that you can now run e.g. `kubectl get nodes -o wide` to list your nodes.

-5. Export the public and private keypair from your local GPG keyring and create a Kubernetes secret named sops-gpg in the flux-system namespace:

-    ```
-    kubectl create namespace flux-system

-    gpg --export-secret-keys --armor "${SOPS_PGP_FP}" |
-    kubectl create secret generic sops-gpg \
-    --namespace=flux-system \
-    --from-file=sops.asc=/dev/stdin
-    ```

-6. Edit the configuration to match your setup.
+5. Edit the configuration to match your setup.
 You will probably at least want to look at:

     - [/metallb-config/ipaddresspool.yaml](/metallb-config/ipaddresspool.yaml)